bartr/movies/README.md

 - NetworkPolicy: movies-api ingress only from the Ingress controller and Prometheus pod.
 - No secrets are expected at runtime (data files are public catalog data).
 If a secret becomes necessary (e.g. Grafana admin password, OTLP auth token), it must be delivered via a native Kubernetes `Secret` referenced by `envFrom`/`valueFrom.secretKeyRef` or a projected volume — never baked into images, ConfigMaps, or repo files.
 - Dependency scanning via the language's standard auditor (run locally as part of the inner loop).
-- SBOM (SPDX or CycloneDX) can be generated locally on demand.

 ## 14. Acceptance Criteria